 Interested in how the physics work?
 Jason Cole, a physicist turned software engineer from London, used the Helmholtz equation and an architectural layout of his apartment to create a refractive index map in order to find the best place to put his router.
 The result?
 Putting his router right “smack bang in the middle of the flat” gave the best distribution of signal strength.

 How to find the right spot for your Wi-Fi router

 So, you don’t have to be a rocket scientist or physicist to find the best place to put your router; however, understanding a bit on how walls, microwaves, water and more can affect your signal strength can give you better Wi-Fi performance.
 Here are some things you can do to optimize your Wi-Fi experience.

 Put the router in a central location

 Routers send signals out in all directions so by placing it in a central location you eliminate the distance from any given device in your home and can get a better connection.
-Place it in a corner and all you’re doing is sending part of your connection outside.
+Place it in a corner and all you’re doing is sending part of your connection to one area of your home and the other part outside.
 If you live in a two-story house, place the router closer to the ceiling on the first floor or closer to the floor on the second level to allow for best coverage.

 Don’t put your router near a microwave oven or other electronic equipment

 Because items like microwave ovens, cordless phones, Bluetooth headsets, LCD monitors and some baby monitors operate on the 2.4GHz band just like your router, they’ll undoubtedly interfere with the signal.
-Move the router as far away as possible from these devices, but at least five feet.
+Move the router as far away as possible from these devices without losing your Wi-Fi connection altogether.

 Stay away from concrete or brick walls